Fernando-C-Valle/HashTable/README.md

 to work with, and the hash table library sould be included like:

 ```
-\#include "HashTable.h"
+#include "HashTable.h"
 ```

-_Note: this library includes the "LinkedList.h" library, so it is not necessary to call it again.
+_Note_: the hash table header file includes the "LinkedList.h" library, so it is not necessary to call it again.

-The main.cpp file in the repository can be used as a first try to see how it stores and displays the elements in the hash table.
+The main.cpp file in the repository can be used as a first try to see how it works, stores and displays the elements in the hash table.
 Then, the users can utilize the hash table as they want.
-The way a hash table object should be created is:
+The way a hash table object should be created is like so:

 _Using_ a single initial value:

 ```
-data type name = value;
+dataType name = value;

-HashTable< data type> objectName(value);
+HashTable< dataType > objectName(value);
 ```

 _Using_ an array of elements:

 ```
-data type array[] {list_of_values};
+dataType array[] {list_of_values};

-HashTable< data type> objectName(array, arraySize);
+HashTable< dataType > objectName(array, arraySize);
 ```

 ### Compile the Code for Linux